ButtSeqs - 2025

-The ButtSeqs Button Sequencer is an ongoing project to make pattern-based sequencing as fully featured as using a DAW.
-The emphasis is on real time use and improvisation rather than simply pattern switching or playing an arrangement.
+The ButtSeqs (Button Sequencer) is an instrument for performing computer-based music live.
+The emphasis is on real time use and improvisation rather than simply pattern switching or playing an predetermined arrangement, and having the optimum controls for every situation.

-We have focussed on the rule of squares and every buttons set has a square number of buttons, all adding up to 81.
+For the current prototype, we have focussed on the rule of squares.
+Every button set has a square cardinality.
+The sum of all buttons adds up to 81.

 - Select multiple steps at once for processing or note entry.